 Dedicated to all the writers and authors – “Without your words poured in the books, the world would have been dull.”

-Man’s Search for Meaning is a 1946 book by Viktor Frankl chronicling his experiences as an Auschwitz concentration camp inmate during World War II, and describing his psychotherapeutic method, which involved identifying a purpose in life to feel positively about, and then immersively imagining that outcome.
+Man’s Search for Meaning is a 1946 book by Viktor Frankl chronicling his experiences as an Auschwitz concentration camp inmate during World War II and describes his psychotherapeutic method, which involved identifying a purpose in life to feel positively about and then immersively imagining that outcome.

 Attitude is Everything, Inc. was founded in 1987 by Jeff Keller, author of the best-selling book, Attitude is Everything.

 Carnegie says in the preface to How to Stop Worrying and Start Living that he wrote it because he “was one of the unhappiest lads in New York”.

 The Story of My Experiments with Truth (Gujarati: સત્યના પ્રયોગો અથવા આત્મકથા) is the autobiography of Mohandas K. Gandhi, covering his life from early childhood through to 1921.

-It advocates the importance offinancial independence and building wealth through investing, real estate investing, starting and owning businesses, as well as increasing one’s financial intelligence to improve one’s business and financial aptitude.
+It advocates the importance of financial independence and building wealth through investing, real estate investing, starting and owning businesses, as well as increasing one’s financial intelligence to improve one’s business and financial aptitude.

 An allegorical novel, The Alchemist follows a young Andalusian shepherd named Santiago in his journey to Egypt, after having a recurring dream of finding treasure there.